Two trainee priests sent back to Ireland after being found in bed together

 It is unclear whether either man will be permitted to resume studies for the priesthood.
 A spokesman for the Catholic bishops said it was “not appropriate to comment about individuals” when asked about the matter.

-He said he intended instead sending such men from Dublin to the Irish College in Rome as it offered “a good grounding” in the Catholic faith.
+He said he intended instead sending trainees from Dublin to the Irish College in Rome as it offered “a good grounding” in the Catholic faith.

-As regards Maynooth then he said “there seems to be an atmosphere of strange goings-on there, it seems like a quarrelsome place with anonymous letters being sent around,” he said in Krakow, Poland, where he was then attending World Youth Day.
+As regards Maynooth, he said “there seems to be an atmosphere of strange goings-on there, it seems like a quarrelsome place with anonymous letters being sent around.”

 His decision followed anonymous allegations then being circulated about seminarian activities in Maynooth, including that some had been using a gay dating app.